petrasson/cssexercise2/README.md

 Cards

 - “image-avatar-wrapper-purple” should not contain an image so that the network is not over flooded with unnecessary requests.
 Rendering images also takes some time thus there might be “blinking”.
 This styling can be done with CSS instead.

-JavaScript

-- Event listeners on growth, analytics, thirdParty and etc look all the same.
-There’s a way to write this code only once that would apply to all of those categories

 ## done